-25.4.1.3.5 The series of trails is started with a single trial using an orifice plate of 20.0 mm.
-If, in this trial, the result "explosion" is observed, the series is continued with trials using tubes without orifice plates and nuts but with threaded collars (orifice 24.0 mm).
-If at 20.0 mm "no explosion" occurs, the series is continued with single trials using plates with the following orifices 12.0 - 8.0 - 5.0 - 3.0 - 2.0 - 1.5 and finally 1.0 mm until, at one of these diameters, the result "explosion" is obtained.
-Subsequently, trials are carried out at increasing diameters, according to the sequence given in 25.4.1.2.1, until only negative results in three tests are obtained at the same level.
-The limiting diameter of a substance or mixture is the largest diameter of the orifice at which the result "explosion" is obtained.
+25.4.1.3.5 The series of trials is started with a single trial using an orifice plate with a certain diameter mm.
+If, in this trial, the result "explosion" is observed, the series is continued with single trials at increasing diameters until only negative results in three tests are obtained at the same level.
+If in the first trial "no explosion" occurs, the series is continued with single trials using plates with the decreasing diameters and finally 1.0 mm until, at one of these diameters, the result "explosion" is obtained.
+Subsequently, trials are carried out at increasing diameters, until only negative results in three tests are obtained at the same diameter.
+The limiting diameter of a substance is the largest diameter of the orifice at which the result "explosion" is obtained.
 If no "explosion" is obtained with a diameter of 1.0 mm, the limiting diameter is recorded as being less than 1.0 mm.